Valeria Mercado Sizzles In White Cut-Out Bikini At The Beach

 The skies were bright blue with not a cloud to be seen, and the bright sunlight emphasized Valeria’s tan.

 In the second image, Valeria struck a pose on her knees and casually rested her hands on her head.
-She gazed down at the camera with a flirty pout with her lips slightly parted.
+She gazed down at the camera with a flirty pout and the low vantage point offered a close-up look at her figure.

 The update has garnered over 14,900 likes since it was shared six hours ago.
 Her followers had lots of nice things to say in the comments section.